Reinforcement Learning: Definition, Types, Approaches, Algorithms and Applications

 Characteristics of Reinforcement Learning

-Approaches of Reinforcement Machine Learning
+Approaches to Reinforcement Machine Learning

 There are two types of policy-based approaches: